samgrewal/vagrant_eso/README.md

 	- Use any TLD (.internal, .private) and generate a self-signed certificate.
 	- Web clients on the host OS will need to resolve the domain in either case through use of the hosts file or DNS.
 - Explore getting the `nginx:eso_proxy` container to run without root privileges.
-- Explore an efficient way of installing the `docker` python module which will enable the modern `docker_image` and `docker_container` ansible modules.
+- Explore an efficient way of installing the `docker` python module which will enable the modern `docker_image` and `docker_container` ansible modules for a more idempotent deployment.

 ## References
 - [1] https://sloopstash.com/blog/how-to-build-vm-on-windows-10-using-virtualbox-vagrant-git-bash.html